 We will keep information collected from you and about you strictly confidential, including any research records we create, to the extent required by law.
 A breach of confidentiality of your personal, identifiable health-related information is extremely unlikely given measures taken to protect this information.
-Upon enrollment into the study, participants and study partners will be assigned a unique alphanumeric ID number, which will be used on all study documentation.
+Upon enrollment into the study, participants and study partners will each be assigned a unique alphanumeric ID number, which will be used on all study documentation.
 The exception is this consent form, which will be stored in a folder separate from your study data.
 Your name, date of birth, address, or contact information will not be included on any study forms.
 The electronic file linking your name to your unique identifier, as well as other electronic databases containing de-identified study data, will be password protected and stored on a secure electronic drive.
 Paper copies of your data will be stored in a locked filing cabinet, in a locked office that can only be accessed by study team staff.

-For all sessions, the study team will send you a secure link to sign this form and to join the appointment through your email.
-All sessions will be completed using University of Michigan BlueJeans or Zoom for Health, two HIPAA-compliant, secure video conferencing systems.
+For all sessions, the study team will send you and your partner a secure link to sign this form and to join the appointment through your email.
+All sessions will be completed using University of Michigan Zoom for Health, a HIPAA-compliant, secure video conferencing systems.
 It is possible that other secure video platforms may be used by the University of Michigan in the future.
-Only individuals with the unique link sent to you will be able to access the meeting, and protections are in place to ensure that noone else can join or see data from the meeting.
+Only individuals with the unique link sent to you will be able to access the meeting, and protections are in place to ensure that no one else can join or see data from the meeting.

-None of the results from your study participation will be included in your medical record; however, a scanned, signed copy of this Informed Consent form will be uploaded into your medical record to indicate that you have participated in this research study.
+None of the results from your partner's study participation or your participation will be included in your medical record; however, a scanned, signed copy of this Informed Consent form will be uploaded into your medical record to indicate that you have participated in this research study.
 This step allows your medical providers to know what research studies you have been involved in, so that they may contact the study team with questions related to your clinical care, if needed.
+If you wish to have any information from this study shared with your medical providers, you will need to request it and sign documentation to specify to whom the information will be given, what information should be provided, and for how long.